CharlieMallon/javascript30/README.md

 # JavaScript30
-This is to document my journey through the [free 30 Day Vanilla JS Challenge](https://javascript30.com/).
-I will be attempting to do it in 30 days.
+This is to document my journey through the [free 30 Day Vanilla JS Challenge](https://javascript30.com/) created by [Wes Bos](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fjavascript30.com%2F&ref_src=twsrc%5Etfw%7Ctwcamp%5Ebuttonembed%7Ctwterm%5Efollow%7Ctwgr%5Ewesbos&screen_name=wesbos).
+I will be attempting to complete it in 30 days.
 I will add each of the challenges as I do them and give a overview of what each one is and any improvements I would like to add.

 ## Challenges